RESEARCH INTERESTS

 ABOUT/BIOGRAPHY

 Aikaterina Paraskevopoulou graduated from the School of Chemical Engineering, National Technical University of Athens (NTUA) (BSc 2016) and received her Master Degree on “Materials Science and Technology” from the same department (NTUA) (MSc 2018).
 Since October 2018, she has been a PhD candidate in the Laboratory of Photo- Catalytic Processes and Environmental Chemistry at the Institute of Nanoscience and Nanotechnology (INN), NCSR “Demokritos” (Primary supervisor: Dr. T. Triantis) and works for the development of methods for the isolation and characterization of bioactive compounds from cyanobacteria biomass.
 In the frame of her PhD thesis, see also performed contractual work (2019-2021) supporting the research program entitled: “Bioconversion of CO2 into High-added Value bioproducts through sustainable microalgae cultivation processes – CO2 Bioproducts”.
-Since June 2021, she has been working as a research associate at the Doping Control Laboratory of Athens (DCLA), of the Institute of Life Sciences & Applications, NCSR "DEMOKRITOS”.
-Ms. Paraskevopoulou’s research activities include the following areas:
+From June 2021 until December 2022, she worked as a research associate at the Doping Control Laboratory of Athens (DCLA), of the Institute of Life Sciences & Applications, NCSR "DEMOKRITOS”.
+Ms. Paraskevopoulou’s research activities included the following areas:

 • Development of methods for the extraction and the isolation of bioactive compounds from cyanobacterial biomass (liquid-solid, liquid-liquid, SPE and HS-SPME extraction) and appropriate protocols for the fractionation of cyanobacterial biomass extracts (normal and reverse phase column chromatography).